Edward Vazquez

 Edward Vazquez (born September 20, 1995) is an American professional boxer.
+He has twice challenged for world titles.

 Boxing career

 Vazquez made his professional debut against Willie Miller on February 18, 2016, where he won by unanimous decision.
-He began his pro boxing career with 11 straight wins before suffering his first defeat against Raymond Ford by split decision in February 2022.
-In 2023, Vazquez challenged Joe Cordina for the IBF junior lightweight title, but lost by majority decision.
-On May 4, 2025, Vazquez lost to Rafael Espinoza in a bout at T-Mobile Arena in Las Vegas for the WBO featherweight title that was stopped in the seventh round.
+He began his pro boxing career with 11 straight wins before suffering his first defeat against Raymond Ford by split decision on February 5, 2022, at the Footprint Center im Phoenix, Arizona.
+The result was controversial, with Ford's promoter Eddie Hearn stating after the bout that he believed Vazquez had won.